cinqusara/cinqusara/README.md

 - 🌼 Hi, I’m @cinqusara
 - 🪴 I’m currently studying at the university of Milan, department of computer science
+- 🥑 In october 2022 I graduated in Computer Science for Digital Communication (University of Milan)
 - ✉️ How to reach me:
   - email: sara.cinquini@studenti.unimi.it or srcinquini@gmail.com